Brexit’s made mortgages slightly trickier for EU nationals. But it’s not impossible to get a UK mortgage as an EU citizen.

 Getting a mortgage when you’re not a British citizen can be difficult.
 A lot of big banks and high street lenders will refuse you if you don’t fit the typical UK mortgage applicant mould.
 We don’t think that’s fair.
 So we developed a solution.

-The brokers we work with live and breath the mortgage market, and have helped many people in the same situation to secure a mortgage at the right rate.
+The brokers we work with live and breathe the mortgage market, and have helped many people in the same situation to secure a mortgage at the right rate.
 Our brokers know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
-If you’re an expat returning to the UK and need a mortgage, make an enquiry to get matched to an advisor.
+If you’re an expat returning to the UK and need a mortgage, make an enquiry to speak to a Mortgage Expert.

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.